share424/streamshit/README.md

 # 🎬 StreamShit

 A lightweight, fast video streaming server built in Rust.
 Stream your local video collection over the network with a simple web interface.
+I primarily use this to stream my movies to my TV/Phone using VLC.

 ## ✨ Features